Chart of Accounts and Bookkeeping for Healthcare Industry

 Equity

 Equity is also known as shareholders’ equity or owners’ equity for privately held businesses.
 In the healthcare sector, shareholder equity is the sum of money invested by the shareholder in return for the dividend.
-Other components of the equity include retained earnings of the previous year.- Long-term investment
+Other components of the equity include retained earnings of the previous year.

 - Drawing